FranzZemen/app-utility/ts-src/execution-context.md

   deployed components from the @franzzemen environment - not just usage of the libraries.
 - The config:  Probably the most powerful option, this provides configuration options that survive restarts.
 For most users initially this will be the logger adapter configurations.

+It is not intended that the Execution Context be overloaded with additional fields, especially _functionally oriented fields_.
+There is no guarantee that the state of the Execution Context will be maintained or stay constant, or be duplicated losing unknown fields in the process.
+There are points in the libraries where this is purposefully done to break any attempts to leverage it as a "session" or "global" variable.
+Its only intent is to carry and modify execution related information!